web-deps/odom/README.md

 Acom provides asset management capabilities to enable you to get assets, use them only when needed and reuse them.
 Ways of asset management in Acom include:

-1. __Importing__: Acom provides ways for you to import modules and other assets like markup, styles and text.
+1. __Importing__: Acom provides ways for you to import modules and other assets like markup and styles.
-2. __Prefetching__: You can prefetch assets like components, nodes, markup, text and more.
+2. __Prefetching__: You can prefetch assets like components, nodes, markup and more.
 3. __Conditional Loading__: You can defer the loading of DOM elements, lazily load elements and choose not to load some elements at all if the conditions you specify are met.
 4. __Reusability__: You can reuse components, DOM nodes, markup, text and styles.

 ### Compatibility

 You can easily integrate Acom into existing projects.
-Acom also works well with other fron-end frameworks and libraries in its category and related categories.
+Acom also works well with other front-end frameworks and libraries in its category and related categories.

 ### Flexibility